 My father taught me the value of simplicity.
 He didn’t need to update an item if it was still working.
 He didn’t need to purchase something to impress others.
 He just cared that the object fulfilled it’s function well.
 Dad was suspicious of people who attacked a problem with complicated solution.
-Complexity typically demonstrated that people were using the wrong paradigm.
+He told me that complexity typically demonstrated that people were using the wrong paradigm.
 He would often say that if you couldn’t explain something on a napkin or two then you most likely didn’t really understand an issue fully.

 I learned a lot from my dad.
 I think he is right, that in intellectual pursuits it is very common for people to get tangled up in unnecessary complexity.
-I think this is also true when it comes to approach God and the spiritual realm.
+I see the same thing in the spiritual realm.
 The heart of the gospel is so simple, that we resist it, we are ashamed of it, or we want it to be more complicated so we can proudly master it.
 I see this in myself, but I strive to hang onto the core, simple truths.
 Years ago, I remember hearing a teacher talk about a time he was at seminary.
 He was talking to a friend about all the advanced courses he was taking.
 His friend mentioned that he was going to be taking a remedial course on the doctrine of grace.
 The teacher was surprised and asked why his friend wasn’t taking the more advanced course.
 His friend’s response humbled him “Because I can’t think of anything I would rather spend my time considering.
 God’s grace is so tremendous.
 I could spend hours reflecting on it.”
 We need to major in the important things.

 I have been reflecting a bit on a close relative of simplicity: minimalism.
 Doing less, consuming less, owning less to focus on things that are more important.
 There are a wide range of range of ways people embrace “minimalism”, I like Josh’s rational minimalism.
 Living in the “developed” world, its easy to get caught up with our culture which produces an almost unlimited hunger for more and more stuff which can choke out life.
 People find themselves working harder and harder to maintain an extravagant lifestyle.
 My father’s influence has given me a slight tendency to be a minimalist, to hold onto only what’s important.
 I have discovered how paring things down can improve the quality of life.
 I found that minimizing what I pack on trips makes the journey easier and more rewarding.
 Likewise, I found that a minimalist approach to backpacking (a close relative of ultralight backpacking) can make trips more enjoyable and the task of preparing and packing easier.
 I would like to be as ruthless in life at home.